Error 403 in Web Scraping: 7 Easy Solutions and Examples

 print(response.text)

 It's important to note that free proxies are generally unreliable for web scraping.
-Moreover, free proxies often have slow connection speeds, frequent downtime and would be blocked by most websites.
+Moreover, free proxies often have slow connection speeds, frequent downtime and are blocked by most websites.
 For best results, you should use residential proxies with Python Requests.

-An excellent option is to use a residential proxy service like the one offered by ZenRows.
-ZenRows' residential proxies provide several advantages for web scraping, including high-quality IPs, autorotation, geolocation access, and more.
+An excellent option is to use a residential proxy service, such as those offered by ZenRows.
+ZenRows' residential proxies offer several advantages for web scraping, including high-quality IPs, auto-rotation, geolocation access, fast response times, and more.

 However, like with User Agents, proxies alone may not be enough, so head to the next tip below.

 Rendering JavaScript is critical for web scraping of modern websites, especially for single-page applications (SPAs) that rely heavily on client-side rendering to display content.
-Moreover, anti-bot measures often throw JavaScript challenges to confirm whether the requester is using a browser like a human or is a bot.
+Moreover, anti-bot measures often throw JavaScript challenges to confirm whether the requester is using a real human browser or a bot.

-Attempting to scrape web pages that depend on JavaScript with HTTP request libraries like Python Requests will lead to incomplete data or the 403 web scraping error.
+Attempting to scrape web pages that rely on JavaScript with HTTP request libraries like Python's Requests will result in incomplete data or a 403 web scraping error.

 Fortunately, headless browsers like Selenium allow you to render JavaScript and ultimately solve said challenges.
 Find out more in our guide on web scraping using Selenium with Python.